 Which item from my list do you already use?
 Which one do you want to switch over from disposable to sustainable?

-Are you using other sustainable products which I didn’t mention here?
+Are you using other sustainable products that I didn’t mention here?
 Let me know in the comments!
 I’m always looking for more eco friendly products to use.